Adewale Akinnuoye-Agbaje

-Adewale Akinnuoye-Agbaje (/ˌædɪˈwɒli ˌækɪˈnɔɪeɪ æɡˈbɑːdʒeɪ/; /yo/; born 22 August 1967) is an English actor.
-He is known for his roles as Simon Adebisi in Oz, Mr. Eko in Lost, Lock-Nah in The Mummy Returns, Nykwana Wombosi in The Bourne Identity, Heavy Duty in G.I.
-Joe: The Rise of Cobra, Kurse in Thor: The Dark World, Killer Croc in Suicide Squad, Malko in the fifth season of the HBO series Game of Thrones, Dave Duerson in the NFL biopic drama Concussion, and Ogunwe in His Dark Materials.
+Adewale Akinnuoye-Agbaje (/ˌædɪˈwɒli ˌækɪˈnɔɪeɪ æɡˈbɑːdʒeɪ/; /yo/; born 22 August 1967) is a British actor.
+On television, he is best known for his roles as Simon Adebisi in Oz (1997–2000), Mr. Eko in Lost (2005–2006), and Alamo Brown in Euphoria (2026).
+Notable film roles include Hitu in Ace Ventura: When Nature Calls (1995), Lock-Nah in The Mummy Returns (2001), Nykwana Wombosi in The Bourne Identity (2002), Heavy Duty in G.I.
+Joe: The Rise of Cobra (2009), Kurse in Thor: The Dark World (2013), Dave Duerson in Concussion (2015), and Killer Croc in Suicide Squad (2016).

-Akinnuoye-Agbaje's feature directorial debut, Farming, wrapped production in 2017 and had its world premiere at the 2018 Toronto International Film Festival.
+Akinnuoye-Agbaje's feature directorial debut, Farming, had its world premiere at the 2018 Toronto International Film Festival.

 Early life and education

 Akinnuoye-Agbaje was born in Islington, to Nigerian parents of Yoruba origin, who were students in the UK.
 When he was six weeks old, his biological parents gave him up to a white working-class family in Tilbury.
 His foster parents had at least ten African children, including Akinnuoye-Agbaje's two sisters, living in their house at certain points.
 His foster father made a living as a lorry driver and struggled to support the family financially.